We’re here to help you understand our services, charges, and what to expect before, during, and after your hospital visit.

 What if I can’t afford hospital and/or physician charges?

-City Hospital staff will help you find out if you qualify for free or reduced-fee care under our financial assistance program.
+White Rock Medical Center staff will help you find out if you qualify for free or reduced-fee care under our financial assistance program.
 There also are a number of public and private assistance programs available to help patients get health care services and meet financial obligations associated with obtaining health care services.
 We can walk you through how to apply for these various forms of aid.

 How will I be billed?